garretyoder/app-theme-engine/README.md

 By default, Android app themes are static.
 They cannot be changed dynamically after an APK is built.
 This library allows you to dynamically change theme colors at runtime.

+All configuration options are persisted using SharedPreferences, meaning once you set them, you don't have to set them again unless you want the value to be changed from what it was previously.

 Here are a few configuration methods that can be used:

 ```java